MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Parameters

-*`R`*\
+`R`\
 The type of the underlying range.

-*`rg`*\
+`rg`\
 The range to create the view from.

 ### Return value

-- If *`rg`* is already a view, a copy of *`rg`*.
+- If `rg` is already a view, a copy of `rg`.
-- If *`rg`* is a non-view lvalue, a [`ref_view`](ref-view-class.md) that refers to *`rg`* (the lifetime of the view is tied to the lifetime of *`rg`*).
+- If `rg` is a non-view lvalue, a [`ref_view`](ref-view-class.md) that refers to `rg`.
+(The lifetime of the view is tied to the lifetime of `rg`.)
-- If *`rg`* is a non-view rvalue such as a temporary object, or is the result of passing the range to `std::move`, an [`owning_view`](owning-view-class.md).
+- If `rg` is a non-view `rvalue` such as a temporary object, or is the result of passing the range to `std::move`, an [`owning_view`](owning-view-class.md).

 Use `std::views::all_t<decltype((rg))>` to get the type of the returned view.

 ### Remarks

-This range adaptor is the best way to convert a range into a view.
-One reason to create a view from a range is to pass it by value at low cost if passing the range by value could be expensive.\
+This range adapter is the best way to convert a range into a view.
+One reason to create a view from a range is to pass it by value at low cost if passing the range by value could be expensive.

 Getting a view for a range is a useful alternative to passing a heavyweight range by value because views are inexpensive to create, copy, and destroy.
-A possible exception is the `owning_view`, which is a view that owns the underlying range.
+A possible exception is `owning_view`, which is a view that owns the underlying range.

-In general, the worst case scenario for destroying a view has O(N) complexity for the number of elements in the range.
-Even if you destroy `K` copies of view with `N` elements, the total complexity is still O(N) because the underlying range is destroyed only once.
+In general, the worst case scenario for destroying a view has `O(N)` complexity for the number of elements in the range.
+Even if you destroy `K` copies of view with `N` elements, the total complexity is still `O(N)` because the underlying range is destroyed only once.

 ### Example: `all`